hyakuhei/OSSG-Security-Practices/avoid_dangerous_input_parsing_libraries.md

 Avoid dangerous file parsing and object serialization libraries (YAML, pickle)
 =====================

-Many common libraries (PyYAML, pickle) used for reading configuration files and deserializing objects are very dangerous because they allow execution of arbitrary code.
+Many common libraries (PyYAML, pickle) we often use for reading configuration files and deserializing objects are very dangerous because they allow execution of arbitrary code.
 These libraries do not provide strong separation of data and code by default and allow embedding of code inside the input.

 Often the input to these libraries is untrusted or only partially trusted.
-These unsafe inputs are often from configuration files or provided via REST APIs.
+These unsafe inputs can come from configuration files or provided via REST APIs.
-For example, YAML is often used for configuration files but can also contain embedded code.
-An administrator may be able to modify a configuration file but not not always act as the service.
+For example, we often use YAML for configuration files but YAML files can also contain embedded Python code.
+An administrator may be able to modify a configuration file but not not always act as the service reading the configuration file.
+We shouldn't assume configuration files can only be modified by root.

-Many, but not all of these libraries, offer safe interfaces that disable features that enable code execution.
-You always want to use the safe parsing functions.
-Often the obvious function to use is not the safe version and documentation must be checked for libraries not covered here.
+Many, but not all, of these libraries, offer safe interfaces that disable features that enable code execution.
+You always want to use the safe functions to load input.
+Often the obvious function to use is not the safe one and we should check the  documentation for libraries not covered here.

 ### Python Libraries

+We often use YAML, pickle, or eval to load data into our Python programs, but this is dangerous.
+PyYAML has a safe way to load code, but pickly and eval do not.

 | Module   | Problem   |  Use  | Avoid
 | -------- | --------- | ----- | ---------